Community Life Standards Policy

-“Appeal Board” means any two of the following persons: President, VP Student Development and VP Academic Affairs, or where one or more of these individuals is unavailable or has had previous involvement in the adjudication of a Complaint, a Dean
+“Appeal Board” means any two of the following persons: President, AVP Student Life and VP Academic Affairs, or where one or more of these individuals is unavailable or has had previous involvement in the adjudication of a Complaint, a Dean

 “Complainant” means the person filing a Complaint